McMasterRS/lm_web-security/certificates.md

 When your SSL certificates are ready, you will receive an email from Sectigo with links to download these certificates in various formats.
 We recommend using the "Certificate (w/ issuer after), PEM encoded" format.

 The SSL certificate, private key you used to generate the CSR and the passphrase you assigned for the private key are be placed in `/etc/ssl/certs/`, `/etc/ssl/private/` and `/etc/ssl/` respectively.
 The files should be readable and writable by root user only.
-You may set the permission for the files using the command belown.
+You may set the permission for the files using the command below.

 ```bash
 chmod 600 <filename>